mikitex70/plantuml-markdown/README.md

   You must export `PYTHONPATH` before running `markdown_py`, or you can put the definition in `~/.bashrc`.

-After installed, you can use this plugin by activating it in the `markdownm_py` command.
+After installed, you can use this plugin by activating it in the `markdown_py` command.
 For example:

     markdown_py -x plantuml mydoc.md > out.html